A sliding-door moment meeting an old Uni friend. Same challenges during a mid career change despite different countries and professions.

 Neither Dee nor I could imagine going back to our old roles now, but there was a point when we often looked back.
 Dee’s teaching job was kept open for 18 months, and for 2 years I watched the job boards in case there was the perfect opportunity.
 At some point, we stopped peering through the sliding door and threw ourselves into our new direction.
 We both agree we should have stopped looking back sooner.+

-This is a key lesson for anyone making a career change at 40.
+This is a key lesson for anyone making a mid career change.
 It’s easy to get caught up in the comfort and familiarity of your current situation, especially when new opportunities feel uncertain.
 Many people delay their decision because they’re afraid of the unknown, but to succeed in the change, it’s vital to commit fully and stop looking back.

 When you embrace it, you’ll find that the excitement of new possibilities far outweighs any doubts.
 Fully committing to your new career path will bring clarity and direction.
 The key is to focus on future goals and take control of your own narrative, rather than getting stuck in past habits.